-510 This work assessed the representation of the SHL in two seasonal forecast models (SEAS5 and MF7) using ERA5 reanalyses as reference.
-The choice of ERA5 as reference for this evaluation was supported by a sensitive study conducted between ERA5 and another reanalysis dataste, namely MERRA.
-Very high correlations have been found between the two reanalyses data, i.e. around 0.97 and 0.92, respectively, over CSHL and the Sahara location; robust similarities are also observed in the yearly distribution of T850.
-The discrepancies between the reanalyses are much smaller than the biases in the seasonal forecast models 515 with respect to ERA5.
+T850.
+The discrepancies between the reanalyses are much smaller than the biases in the seasonal forecast models with respect to ERA5.
 Through a set of analyses, we have found opposite biases in the seasonal forecast models compared to ERA5.
 MF7 has a warm bias and tends to overestimate the intensity of the SHL with respect to ERA5.
 SEAS5 develops a cold bias and tends to underestimate the intensity of the SHL over the Sahara.
-The models are able to represent the mean seasonal cycle of the SHL and capture some characteristics of its inter-annual variability like the warming trends observed during the 2010s.
-However, the good representation of this inter-annual variability remains challenging for the models.
-SEAS5 represents 520 more realistically the climatic trend of the SHL than MF7.
-The bias correction methods CDF-t and OMAP are very efficient at reducing the systematic bias present in the seasonal models.
-By using bias correction tools, the results highlight the capacity of the models to represent the intraseasonal pulsations (the so-called sast-west phases) of the SHL.
-We notice an overestimation of the occurrence of the HLE phases in the models (SEAS5/MF7); the HLW phases are much better represented in MF7.
+The models are able to represent the mean seasonal cycle of the SHL and capture some characteristics of its interannual variability like the warming trends observed during the 2010s.
+However, the good representation of this interannual variability remains challenging for the models.
+SEAS5 represents more realistically the climatic trend of the SHL than MF7.
+The bias correction methods CDF-t and QMAP are very efficient at reducing the systematic bias present in the seasonal models.
+By using bias correction tools, the results highlight the capacity of the models to represent the intraseasonal pulsations (the so-called east-west phases) of the SHL.
+We notice an overestimation of the occurrence of the HLE phases in the models (SEAS5 and MF7); the HLW phases are much better represented in MF7.
 This diagnosis is a first validation of the representation of the SHL in seasonal models.
-In spite of this, the correct timing of these 525 pulsations is still a key challenge and the next step forward.
-Seasonal forecast models show predictive skills at intraseasonal time scale for short period.
-Bias correction contributes to improving the ensemble forecast score (CRPS) but the forecast skill remains weak for a lead time beyond 1 month.
-The issue of the lack of correlation in models cannot be solved through a bias correction approach, only model improvements could provide better correlations between forecasts and observations.
-In a future study, we will investigate the relationship between the SHL and the extreme rainfall in the Sahel region at intraseasonal 530 time scale.
+In spite of this, the correct timing of these pulsations is still a key challenge and the next step forward.
+Seasonal forecast models show predictive skills at an intraseasonal timescale for short periods.
+Bias correction contributes to improving the ensemble forecast score (CRPS), but the forecast skill remains weak for a lead time beyond 1 month.
+The issue of the lack of correlation in models cannot be solved through a bias correction approach; only model improvements could provide better correlations between forecasts and observations.
+In a future study, we will investigate the relationship between the SHL and the extreme rainfall in the Sahel region at an intraseasonal timescale.